Bring rustic, farmhouse charm to your kitchen

 Pendant lighting is a popular choice for all kitchen styles and the country look is no exception.
 Look for options that work with the rest of your room.
 We love antique-looking metal to match your kitchen cabinet door handles and knobs.
 Or how about something slightly more contemporary like glass pendants (pictured)?

 And, if you’re lucky enough to have wooden beams on your kitchen ceiling, consider hiding downlights behind them to illuminate your worktops and sink.
 That way, you get the benefit of good lighting but your look won't be impacted.

 The country kitchen is all about being cosy and warm, so work out how best to turn up the heat.
 If strapped for space, consider adding underfloor heating (dependent on your flooring choice).
 Or, if you've more room to work with, why not add a stove?
 Great for families and entertaining, they come in a range of styles and fuel types to suit your kitchen's set-up.

 Show off your food in style with clear Kilner jars, pots and bottles.
 And for the ultimate farmhouse feel, look for small storage options in natural materials.
 We offer individual baskets made from seagrass, water hyacinth, wicker and willow that can be filled with bread rolls or cakes and displayed on the table when dining.
-And for a more permanent solution, check out our IT Wicker Storage System that’s fitted on runners to open like standard drawers.

 And finish your cabinets and drawers with the perfect handles and knobs.
 We love pewter-effect handles and knobs for an authentic, antique look.